List of mammals of Bahrain

 This is a list of the mammal species recorded in Bahrain.
-Of the seven mammal species in Bahrain, two are considered vulnerable.
+Of the twenty seven mammal species in Bahrain, one is endangered, three are vulnerable, and one is near threatened..

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Sirenia (manatees and dugongs)

 Sirenia is an order of fully aquatic, herbivorous mammals that inhabit rivers, estuaries, coastal marine waters, swamps, and marine wetlands.
 All four species are endangered.